+You can begin with Upper Extremity, Lower Extremity, or Spine Level 1 seminars.
 We have no preference which core seminar you start with.
 Most attendees choose their first seminar by where it is being offered, since travel is most often a consideration.
 Alternately, you might choose to begin with a seminar that will provide the greatest immediate benefit to your practice.

 Our seminars are designed to help students learn ART protocols with a combination of hands-on practice textbook study, and lecture.
 You will also be expected to study the provided written and video materials prior to attending the seminar.
 While at the seminar, 80% of each seminar will be devoted to hands-on practice under the guidance of skilled ART instructors, with the remaining 20% of instruction delivered via lecture.
 Each seminar culminates in a practical exam.
 We require you to pass with a minimum proficiency to become “Certified.”

 Seminar objectives are stated in measurable and behavioral terms as correlated to Bloom’s Taxonomy:

 Locates correct structures when asked, based on anatomical names (Knowledge)